crmarsh/discord-linux-bugs/README.md

 ### Changes

+#### 0.0.13
+- These aren't the droids you're looking for
+- He can go about his business
+- Move along

 #### 0.0.12
 - Using ALSA doesn't also use 100% of a cpu core now.
 - Some other crash fixes